dizzymouse0/readme-generator/READMEmain.md

 	"List collaborators and any tutorials used.",
     "List any tests and how to run them.",
 	"List any licenses' your project may include.

+## Usage
+ - For purposes of creating a quick and effective README.md file
+ -

+## Applications Used

 ### Credits
 	npm documentation